VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Discussion and Conclusions

 First, researchers can use the dataset to study the spread, reach, and dynamics of the voter fraud campaign on Twitter.
-Researchers can describe and analyze the participants, including the activities of political candidates using information from orthogonal data sets of candidate accounts~\footnote{\url{https://github.com/vegetable68/Midterm-2020-candidates}}, and the interaction between public figures and other accounts spreading claims and promoting certain narratives.
+Researchers can describe and analyze the participants, including the activities of political candidates using information from orthogonal datasets of candidate accounts~\footnote{For example, \url{https://github.com/vegetable68/Midterm-2020-candidates}}, or the interaction between public figures and other accounts spreading claims and promoting certain narratives.
 Further, the data can help expose how different public figures spread different claims, for example the claims regarding the Dominion voting machines, what kind of engagement such narratives received.
 The data can also be used to understand the role of bots and other coordinated activities and campaigns in spreading this information.
 In general, the dataset can provide for analysis of the distribution of attention to these claims and how it spreads -- via images, tweets, URLs -- including comparison among different pre-computed communities and clusters.

-Second, we include auxiliary data -- URLs including YouTube links, and image hashes -- that can help researchers examine other sources of information and their roles in spreading these claims.
-For example, using the image hash values that were encoded using publicly available algorithms, researchers can easily map images not just within the Twitter data, but also within the larger web ecosystem.
-Researchers may combine our dataset with datasets that are collected from other social media platforms to examine how visual misinformation spread cross platforms~(e.g., \cite{zannettou2018origins,moreira2018image}).
+Second, we include auxiliary data -- URLs including YouTube links, and image hashes -- that can help researchers examine \textit{other} sources of information and their role in spreading the voter fraud claims.
+For example, using the image hash values that were encoded using publicly available algorithms, researchers can easily map images not just within the Twitter data, but also from the larger web and media ecosystem.
+Researchers may combine our dataset with datasets that are collected from other social media platforms to examine how visual misinformation spread across platforms~(e.g., \cite{zannettou2018origins,moreira2018image}).